 After pressing the strip sets, cut each strip set into square blocks.
 Jelly roll strip sets are 2-1/2 inches wide.
 Three strips sewn together make a 6-1/2 inch wide strip of fabric.
 Cut each strip into 6-1/2 blocks.
 Each strip gives you six (6) finished blocks.
 Here I’m cutting one of the strip sets into blocks.

 After the blocks are cut, go to your design wall and have fun laying out your quilt blocks.
-Here is the layout I choose for the jelly roll rail fence quilt.
+Here is the layout I chose for the jelly roll rail fence quilt.
+By turning your quilt blocks, you can easily create a zig zag design from identical strip sets.

 Make it quicker by lining up your piles of blocks and sew them in a chain method.